sco0ter/babbler/xmpp-client/src/site/markdown/xep/vcard.md

 # XEP-0054: vcard-temp
 ---

-[XEP-0054: vcard-temp][vcard-temp] allows you to retrieve another user's profile and store your own.
+[XEP-0054: vcard-temp][vcard-temp] allows you to retrieve another user\'s profile and store your own.

 Here are a few examples how to do it.